How to Make Sankey Diagram in Excel (With Detailed Steps)

 What Is Sankey Diagram?

-Any kind of flow analysis such as material flow, energy flow, cash flow, etc. can be visualized and analyzed easily through this diagram.
+Any kind of flow analysis such as material flow, energy flow, cash flow, etc. can be visualized and analyzed through this diagram.

 Advantages: